jcomicsutils/discography-archive-tools/README.md

     * A **Popup Menu**: Click the "Discography Archive Tools" icon in your browser toolbar.
     * A **Context Menu**: Right-click on any Bandcamp page and find options under "Bandcamp Tools."

+* **In-Popup Options Panel**:
+    * Easily configure your email address and zip code via a settings panel directly within the popup menu.
+    * These saved settings are then used by the "Automated Download" feature to help fill in required fields for some albums.

+* **Smart Tab Handling**: All operations that iterate through tabs (sorting, data copying, etc.) ignore hidden or discarded tabs to ensure stability and process only active, relevant pages.

+* **On-Page Notifications**:
+    * Receive brief, auto-fading notifications directly on your current Bandcamp page (typically in the bottom-right corner) for feedback on actions like "Tabs Sorted!" or "Tags Copied!".

 * **Sort Bandcamp Tabs**: Automatically sorts your open Bandcamp album/track tabs in the current window, placing "Paid" items to the left and "Name Your Price" (NYP) / "Free" items to the right.

 * **Automated Download for NYP/Free Items**: For tabs identified as NYP or Free, this feature streamlines the download process:
-    * Clicks the initial download/purchase button.
+    * Clicks the initial download button.
     * Automatically sets the price to "0" for "Name Your Price" items.
     * Proceeding through subsequent confirmation steps.
-If the download requires an email address you'll need to do this step manually.
+If an email address and zip code is required during the download process, the extension will automatically fill these fields using the values you've saved in the options panel.
     * The [DownThemAll](https://addons.mozilla.org/en-US/firefox/addon/downthemall/) extension is recommended for downloading everything at once.

 * **Download Page Images**: From the active Bandcamp page, this feature attempts to download up to three key images: